namluucong/Vietnix_Training/task2/task2.md

 ### Types of Server:
 ![](src/04_types_server.png)
+- File server: Used to transfer files from one server to another based on a network connection: LAN, Internet, etc.
+- Mail server: Support sending and receiving mail (gmail, yahoo mail, yandex, amazon email service).
+- Web server: is a server with the function of storing information and data of the website, creating a connection environment for customers to access the website easily.
+- Application server:Used to run ERP management software, CRM software in the business, can also be understood as a server providing web services, mail, file server, ...).
+- Database server: A dedicated server used for database administration.
+On the server, professional database management software is installed: SQL server, MySQL, Oracle...
+- Domain server: Is a domain name resolution system

 ### VPS
 - Virtual Private Server (VPS) is a virtual server, created by dividing the physical server into many other servers.